chrisl8/ArloBot/README.md

 and then read the Readme.txt file there!

 ## WARNING: BY DEFAULT YOUR ROBOT WILL TRY TO MOVE EVEN WHEN IT IS PLUGGED IN!!!!
-Edit `~/.arlobot/arlobot.yaml`
-Set `monitorACconnection: True` to have ROS monitor the power connection and FREEZE
-the robot whenever the laptop is plugged into AC power

-If you want to disable AC connection monitoring in real time, while ROS is running, run:
-`rosparam set /arlobot/monitorACconnection False`

 ## NOTE: Robot may be stuck or moving in response to sensors
 The Infrared, PING, and "plugged in" state of the robot can prevent it from moving or cause it to move by itself.